Ceasing employment under the Members of Parliament (Staff) Act 1984 (MOP(S) Act) can occur in the following ways:

 A fact sheet on termination triggers, including advice on changes to these arrangements following amendments to the MOP(S) Act is provides further information (see related resources).

 Usually when employment is automatically terminated, the MOP(S) Act direction to defer the termination of employment (see related resources) defers the termination for a period of time.

 An employee who is in a deferral of termination period may use this time to settle affairs in the office and seek other employment.
-During a deferral of termination period, an employee may only travel between the electorate office or other office provided at Commonwealth expense, and Canberra.
+During a deferral of termination period, an employee may only travel for official purposes between the electorate office or other office provided at Commonwealth expense, and Canberra.

 MOP(S) Act employees can use the final entitlements calculator to estimate their final entitlements.

-Ongoing employees receive severance benefits under clause 64 of the Enterprise Agreement (excluding circumstances are also set out in clause 64 of the Enterprise Agreement).
+Ongoing employees receive severance benefits under clause 62 of the Enterprise Agreement (excluding circumstances are also set out in clause 62 of the Enterprise Agreement).
 A severance benefit is paid if an employee’s employment is terminated under the MOP(S) Act and is not a genuine redundancy payment.

 Employees receive additional severance benefits of 30 per cent, in line with clause 63 of the Enterprise Agreement, if:

 - employing parliamentarian ceases to be a Senator or Member, or hold office AND

 - the benefits are not treated as a ‘genuine redundancy payment’ (subdivision 83-C of the Income Tax Assessment Act (Cth) 1997).

 Under clause 62.6 of the Enterprise Agreement, employees have the option to keep their severance after they are re-employed as a MOP(S) employee during their severance period.
 In order to do so, MOP(S) employees must: